 - Have skilled and respectful pros work with leaders and SMEs to craft content with their name on it or their presence in it.
 (Hint: most CEOs don’t say “Now we are going to take a closer look at the basic principles of ….”)

-- If someone is comfortable doing livestreams, podcasts, or webcasts, capitalize on that.
+- If someone is comfortable doing live streams, podcasts, or webinars, capitalize on that.

 - Loop leaders and SMEs into social sharing campaigns to maximize reach.